aiven/devportal/docs/products/cassandra/get-started.rst

 While SimpleStrategy has a replication factor property, it may place the replicas in the same AZ.
 The examples below demonstrate how to create keyspaces with NetworkTopologyStrategy using the aiven DC.

 We strongly recommend the use of a replication factor that is more than 1 (and no more than the number of nodes in your cluster).
-Using a replication factor of 1 can potentially result in dataloss as the node storing it is still a single point of failure.
+Using a replication factor of 1 can potentially result in data loss as the node storing it is still a single point of failure.

 Cqlsh example
 -------------